LivePersonInc/developer-center/README.md

 3. The pagename for `getting-started-with-your-free-trial-account.md` must match the documentname in the yaml file  `Getting Started with your Free Trial Account`

 #### Environments
+To updated production and staging enviornments, create a pull request for master or Staging.
+When pull request is merged a automated release cycle will start and publish those changes in around five minutes.

 * Production (built from the `master` branch): [https://developers.liveperson.com/](https://developers.liveperson.com/)